MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-enable-administrators-to-publish-packages-with-electronic-software-distribution-solutions.md

 Starting in App-V 5.0 SP3, you can configure the App-V client so that only administrators (not end users) can publish or unpublish packages.
 In earlier versions of App-V, you could not prevent end users from performing these tasks.

-To enable only administrators to publish or unpublish packages:
+Here's how to enable only administrators to publish or unpublish packages:

 1. Navigate to the following Group Policy Object node: